lyteword/chspurgeon-tod/volume-3/psalm-72.md

 **Title &mdash;** *For Solomon.* I shall but mention a threefold analogy between Christ and Solomon.

-1\.In his *personal wisdom* (1Ki 4:29-30); so Christ (Col 2:3); "In him are hid all the treasures of wisdom and knowledge."
+1\.
+In his *personal wisdom* (1Ki 4:29-30); so Christ (Col 2:3); "In him are hid all the treasures of wisdom and knowledge."

-2\.In the *glorious peace and prosperity of his kingdom:* the kingdom was peaceably settled in his hand.
+2\.
+In the *glorious peace and prosperity of his kingdom:* the kingdom was peaceably settled in his hand.
 1Ch 22:9 4:24-25.
 And so he fell to the work of building the temple, as Christ doth the church; so Christ (Isa 9:6); he is the Prince of Peace, the great Peacemaker.
 Eph 2:14.

-3\.In his *marriage with Pharaoh's daughter.* Some observe that the daughter of Pharaoh never seduced him: neither is there any mention made of the Egyptian idols.
+3\.
+In his *marriage with Pharaoh's daughter.* Some observe that the daughter of Pharaoh never seduced him: neither is there any mention made of the Egyptian idols.
 1Ki 11:5,7.
 In his other outlandish marriages he did sin; but *this* is mentioned as by way of special exception (1Ki 11:1); for she was a *proselyte,* and so it was no sin to marry her: and the love between her and Solomon is made a type of the love between Christ and the church.
 So Christ hath taken us Gentiles to be spouse unto him.
 Psalm 45. *Samuel Mather (1626-1671), in "The Figures or Types of the Old Testament."*

 **Whole Psalm.** The Seventy-second Psalm contains a description of an exalted king, and of the blessings of his reign.
 These blessings are of such a nature as to prove that the subject of the Psalm must be a divine person.

-1\.His kingdom is to be everlasting.
+1\.
+His kingdom is to be everlasting.

-2\.Universal.
+2\.
+Universal.

-3\.It secures perfect peace with God and goodwill among men.
+3\.
+It secures perfect peace with God and goodwill among men.

-4\.All men are to be brought to submit to him through love.
+4\.
+All men are to be brought to submit to him through love.

-5\.In him all the nations of the earth are to be blessed; *i.e.,* as we are distinctly taught in Ga 3:16, it is in him that all the blessings of redemption are to come upon the world. *Charles Hodge, in "Systematic Theology."* 1871.
+5\.
+In him all the nations of the earth are to be blessed; *i.e.,* as we are distinctly taught in Ga 3:16, it is in him that all the blessings of redemption are to come upon the world. *Charles Hodge, in "Systematic Theology."* 1871.

 **Whole Psalm.** This Psalm was penned by a king, it is dedicated to a king, and is chiefly intended concerning him who is "King of kings." *Joseph Caryl, in a Sermon entitled "David's Prayer for Solomon."*